 - Coordinates the final move and possession date and time

-- Schedules and attends the closing
+- Schedules and may attend the closing

 - Ensures all the client information has been correctly placed in the client database system